cksystemsteaching/selfie/manuscript/state.md

 ## Termination

-So, with the PC now pointing to the address `0x48` in memory, the next four instructions to be executed are [`addiu $sp,$sp,-4`](http://github.com/cksystemsteaching/selfie/blob/75462fecb49ba11b2da8561880395048bcf1edc4/selfie.c#L3924), followed by [`sw $v0,0($sp)`](http://github.com/cksystemsteaching/selfie/blob/75462fecb49ba11b2da8561880395048bcf1edc4/selfie.c#L3925), [`lw $a0,0($sp)`](http://github.com/cksystemsteaching/selfie/blob/75462fecb49ba11b2da8561880395048bcf1edc4/selfie.c#L4610-4611), and [`addiu $sp,$sp,4`](http://github.com/cksystemsteaching/selfie/blob/75462fecb49ba11b2da8561880395048bcf1edc4/selfie.c#L4613-L4614).
+So, with the PC now pointing to the address `0x10048` in memory, the next six instructions to be executed prepare and perform program termination.
 Their purpose is to copy the value in the `$v0` register, which is 0, to the `$a0` register.
 This is something we could have done with a single instruction but never mind.
 The `$v0` and `$a0` registers are registers 2 and 4, respectively, among the 32 general-purpose registers.
 The `v` in `$v0` stands for value while the `a` in `$a0` stands for argument.
 The value in `$v0` is in fact the value returned by the `main` procedure which now becomes the argument of [code for exiting the program by shutting down the machine](http://github.com/cksystemsteaching/selfie/blob/75462fecb49ba11b2da8561880395048bcf1edc4/selfie.c#L4607-L4621).

 #### [sw](http://github.com/cksystemsteaching/selfie/blob/b942899871379e447b12a5dc9c98858cbecfb641/selfie.c#L6088-L6143)